F4RAN/wolf-pack-watcher/README.md

-this script works periodically and watching infinitely a telegram channel, when new configs are sent into the watching channel script get the config, parse it, and create the same configuration in your server, when config is created in your server, script send the config link in your telegram bot ( if you activate it in the setup level ) ( soon )
+this script works periodically and watching infinitely a telegram channel, when new configs are sent into the watching channel script get the config, parse it, and create the same configuration in your server, when config is created in your server, script send the config link in your telegram bot (if you activate it in the setup level.)

 ### GOALS